Sadieg123/AI-Powered-Feature/README.md

 # AI Text Assistant (Ollama + Express)

-An AI-powered web application that classifies user text and generates helpful responses using a locally running LLM (Ollama).
-The app demonstrates full stack development with a frontend interface, backend API, and real-time AI integration with streaming responses.
+## Overview

+AI Text Assistant is a full-stack web application that uses a locally running large language model (Ollama) to analyze user input.
+The system classifies text into categories (Complaint, Question, Praise, Other) and generates helpful AI responses in real time using streaming output.

+This project demonstrates integration between a frontend interface, a Node.js/Express backend, and a locally hosted AI model.

 ---

 ## Features

-- AI text classification (Complaint, Question, Praise, Other)
+- AI-powered text classification
+- Context-aware response generation using an LLM (Ollama)
-- AI-generated helpful responses using Ollama
+- Real-time streaming responses (ChatGPT-style output)
-- Streaming responses (real time output like ChatGPT)
-- Simple web interface (HTML, CSS, JavaScript)
+- Simple and responsive web interface
-- Full stack integration (frontend + Express backend)
+- Full-stack architecture (frontend + backend integration)
-- Runs locally with no API keys required
+- Runs locally without API keys or external services

 ---

 ## Tech Stack

 - Frontend: HTML, CSS, JavaScript
-- Backend: Node.js + Express
+- Backend: Node.js, Express
 - AI Model: Ollama (local LLM - gemma:2b or similar)
 - Communication: Fetch API + Server-Sent Events (streaming)

 ---

 ## How It Works

-1. User enters text into the input field
+1. User enters text in the interface
-2. Frontend sends a POST request to `/api/analyze`
+2. Frontend sends request to `/api/analyze`
-3. Backend sends the prompt to Ollama running locally
+3. Backend sends a prompt to Ollama
 4. Ollama returns:
 - A classification label
 - A generated response
-5. Response is streamed back to the frontend in real time
+5. Response is streamed back to the frontend
-6. UI displays both the category and AI response
+6. UI displays results in real time

 ---